mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 from each direction together.
 The fact that the PSN increments by one for every packet, including packets carrying retransmitted data or only control traffic, makes this measurement much simpler than the equivalent measurement using TCP sequence and acknowledgment numbers.
+[EDITOR'S NOTE: specify this fully]

 To calculate loss upstream from an observation point in each direction, the observation point simply counts skips in the PSN number space.
 Since PLUS does